bit-mancer/arduino-cooperative-multitasking/README.md

 [![License][license-image]][license-url]
 [![Contributor Code of Conduct][contributing-image]][contributing-url]

-CoopMultitasking is a simple cooperative multitasking library for Arduino and Arduino-compatible development boards that use the ARM Cortex-M0 and M0+ processors.
-See [Compatibility](#compatibility) for a list of supported products.
+CoopMultitasking is a simple cooperative multitasking library for Arduino and Arduino-compatible development boards that use the ARM Cortex-M0 and M0+ processors (see [Compatibility](#compatibility) for a list of supported products).

 __Table of Contents__